Neotropical Migratory Bird Conservation Act

 The Neotropical Migratory Bird Conservation Act (NMBCA) addresses migratory bird population needs on a continental scale and conserves birds throughout their life cycles.
 The projects our grants support in other countries foster security, generate good will, and improve foreign relations, while sustaining healthy bird populations.

-Since 2002, the Neotropical Migratory Bird Conservation Act has provided more than $50.1 million in grants to support 451 projects in 36 countries.
-Partners have contributed an additional $190.6 million, affecting 3.7 million acres of habitat.
+Since 2002, the NMBCA has provided nearly $75 million in grants to support 628 projects in 36 countries.
+These projects have positively affected approximately 5 million acres of bird habitat and spurred partnerships on multiple levels contributing an additional $286 million.
 The networks that have developed as a result of NMBCA funding have evolved into powerful conservation alliances.

 - Learn how to apply for a NMBCA Grant.